septa-ma/working-in-open-source/README.md

-# A- how open source can change your life?
+# A- How open source helps you in your career life?
 - **1- learn new things:** you will find plenty of architectures, frameworks, patterns, implementations which you never seen before.
 - **2- strengthen your skills:** you can keep refresh and up to date with your knowledge.
 - **3- receive feedback:** feedback from other developers will help you extend your views and solve problems from various ways.